jasond-s/fluent-fix/README.md

 // The global FluentFix module is used to create fixtures. let fixture = FluentFix.fixture(someObject);

-// USe the fixture to create instances of the object with random data. let testObject = fixture();
+// Use the fixture to create instances of the object with random data. let testObject = fixture();
 ```